osahondev/termii-nest-sdk/README.md

 ```

 ## Configuration
-To configure the SDK, import the module into your `AppModule` and provide necessary options.
+To set up the SDK, import the module into your `AppModule` and pass the required configuration options.

 ### Example Configuration